saiidalhalawi/dicit/README.md

 # dicit
-A Chrome extension display a historical quote at new tab opened.
+A Chrome extension display a historical quote in everytime at new tab opened.